chdean-09/parkmate/readme.md

 ## Admin Credentials

-All users that sign up are regular users.
+All users that sign up will be REGULAR users.
 Only the developers have the privilege to grant ADMIN access.
 For requirement purposes, we have provided a free account with admin access.

 ```bash
 username: parkmate-admin